 - And how much of an additional safety net would your family need to ensure they would be able to maintain their lifestyle?

 - Keep in mind that the younger and healthier you are when you purchase a policy—whether term, universal, or whole life—the easier the process will be and the more affordable the annual premiums.

 - Even as you get older and your income replacement needs diminish, life insurance can still play an important role in your financial plan.

 It can serve as an additional source of tax deferral if you’re already maxing out your 401(k) and IRA accounts but want to save more for retirement.
 It can enhance the value of wealth you place in trust to transfer to the next generation.
 And it can serve as a way to leverage your RMDs (if you don’t need them for income) to provide an additional legacy for your heirs.

 You probably have some sort of group disability insurance through your employer to help replace your income if you ever get sick or injured and are unable to work.
-But did you know that the average employer policy only covers about 60% of your salary with a cap on monthly benefits?
+But did you know that the average employer policy only covers about 60% of your salary?
 And if you work in a profession where commissions and bonuses make up a major portion of your compensation, most employer disability policies don’t cover this income.

 Take time to figure out just how much any existing disability coverage would provide you with each month.
 If it isn’t enough to cover your monthly expenses, you may want to consider a supplemental individual disability policy to cover that gap.